elwidi/express-app/README.md

 8. Add .gitignore and write file path for ignore
 $ touch .gitignore

-Install socket io for websocket
+Install socket io for websocket and then save in package.json
 $ npm install socket.io --save

+Step by step run this app from clone this repository.
+1. fork my repository
+2. clone this repository on your local
+$ git clone [url]
+3. Install dependencies
+$ npm install

 Run application on MAC or Linux
 $ DEBUG=express-app:* npm start